lalatgithub/chatGPT/README.md

 #### OpenAI bootcamp

-This repo includes some practice examples using openAI [ChatGPT-3, DALL-E], Python, Jupyter Notebook, Poetry etc
+This repo includes some practice examples using openAI [ChatGPT-3.5, DALL-E], Python, Jupyter Notebook, Poetry etc.
 The repository includes both Python raw scripts and Jupyter Notebooks to visualize the data in browser.

 #### Tech Stack